ElJeringas/ELJeringas/README.md

 ## What I'm focusing on.⚡

-Currently improving my front-end skills: Html, Css, Js, React.
+Currently improving my front-end skills: Html, Css, Js, Reactjs.
 Learning more about Python and all respect to computer vision and image processing...

 ## Find me elsewhere...📫💬